mchtyldzx/Guide-Installing-Ubuntu/README.md

 ![3](https://github.com/user-attachments/assets/1c44c9af-34e3-43cf-ab3c-7e331f68d249)

 ### 2.4 Accessing BIOS and setting the USB drive as the First Boot Option
 Once the bootable USB drive has been created using Rufus, the next step is to access the BIOS setup.
-Restart your computer and during the boot process, press the designated key to enter the BIOS menu (common keys include F2, F10, F12, or Del, depending on your system).
+Restart your computer then press the designated key to enter the BIOS menu (common keys include F2, F10, F12, or Del, depending on your system).
 In the BIOS settings, locate the boot order options and set the USB drive as the first boot device.
 After making these changes, save your settings and exit the BIOS.
 Your computer will now boot from the USB drive, allowing you to start the Ubuntu installation process.

 ![set-the-usb-flash-drive-as-the-first-bootable-option](https://github.com/user-attachments/assets/83ad0c96-6a04-40fc-8874-a8a5ca55ef2f)